schoolofcities/urban-data-storytelling/urban-data-storytelling/subjectivity-and-objectivity-in-data/subjectivity-and-objectivity-in-data.md

 <small>Source: [Vox, via Our World In Data](https://www.vox.com/future-perfect/2019/2/12/18215534/bill-gates-global-poverty-chart).</small>

 In a case from a few years back, researchers from Our World in Data published a graph showing extreme poverty declining since the 1800s.
 The narrative was that modernity lifted billions out of destitution.
 But what counts as “extreme poverty”?
 As [Sullivan & Hickel (2023)](https://www.sciencedirect.com/science/article/pii/S0305750X22002169) argued, the World Bank’s $1.90/day threshold fails to capture whether basic needs like food, clothing, shelter are met.
 Using broader definitions and looking back a few hundred years, many people had their needs met, and “extreme poverty” was not the universal norm.
 Instead, colonialism, privatization, enslavement, and dispossession created poverty crises and maintained them.
+It was thanks to progressive social movements in the 20th century that social welfare was expanded.

 The underlying methods matter.
 Small definitional tweaks can reverse entire conclusions.